How Do I Use the Risk Register?

 - Search for Control name keywords in the search bar at the top-left of the page.

-- Use the field in the T. Score Column to enter a Treatment Score for the Control.
+NOTE: The Control's Treatment Score determines the Risk's Residual Risk Score.
 See our Risk Management Overview article to learn more about Treatment Scores and managing Risks in KCM GRC.

 - Click the Done button once you've finished mapping the Control(s) to your Risk.

-If you'd like to add a new Task to your Risk Control, click on the Control name to access the View Control page.
-Then, use the New One Time button shown below.
+If you'd like to add a new Task to your Risk Control, click on the Control name from the View Risk Page.
+From the View Control page, use the New One Time button shown below.
 See this section of our Getting Started with KCM GRC guide for more information on creating Tasks and assigning Controls.